+Keep out of blog posts and web copy entirely.
 Emoji are a fun way to add humor and visual interest to your writing, but use them infrequently and deliberately.
-Keep them out of blog posts and web copy entirely.

 Spell out a number when it begins a sentence or is under ten.
 Ten to twenty is a judgement call (but usually spelled out if not paired with numerals).
 Otherwise, use the numeral.
 This includes ordinals, too.

 Ten new members started on Monday, and twelve start next week.

 I ate three doughnuts at coffee hour.

 Meg won first place in last year’s hackathon.

 We hosted a group of eighth graders who are learning to code.